AndriyKalashnykov/net-kafka-confluent-examples/README.md

 ### Note on Confluent's .NET Client for Apache Kafka

-[Confluent's .NET Client for Apache Kafka](https://github.com/confluentinc/confluent-kafka-dotnet) dependency can be added to .Net project as following:
+[Confluent's .NET Client for Apache Kafka](https://github.com/confluentinc/confluent-kafka-dotnet) dependency can be added to .Net project as following

 ```bash
   dotnet add package -v 2.5.0 Confluent.Kafka
 ```